New Alliances Improve Access to Local Developmental Services

-Nine Community Asset Mapping Project (CAM) Communities across Washington have improved early identification and diagnosis of children with autism and other developmental concerns.
-Eight communities have participated in a formal version of CAM with outside technical assistance and have gone on to develop additional activities.
+Seventeen counties across Washington State have improved early identification and diagnosis of children with autism and other developmental concerns.
+Twelve communities have participated in a formal version of CAM with outside technical assistance and have gone on to develop additional activities.

 The first CAM communities focused on children with or at risk for Autism Spectrum Disorders (ASD).
-Through the federal Great MINDS (Medical Homes Include Developmental Screening) grant (2011-14), Clark, Spokane and Snohomish counties have expanded the focus to all young children.
+Through the federal Great MINDS (Medical Homes Include Developmental Screening) grant (2011-14), Clark, Spokane and Snohomish counties expanded the focus to all young children.
+The current federal AS3D Grant (Autism Spectrum Disorders and Other Developmental Disabilities) has expanded support for serving children at risk for ASD and their families in Grays Harbor, Mason, Pacific and Cowlitz Counties.
 After CAM communities have made inroads in improving their early identification and assessment systems, they often begin working on improving a broader range of post-diagnosis services for children and families.

 Support for CAM in WA State

 Support for CAM comes from the University of Washington LEND program, the Washington State Department of Health, and the WA State Medical Home Partnerships Project (MHPP).